<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Civil penalties

 OCR assesses a case and the covered entity’s liability based on four tiers of increasing culpability.
 Each tier has minimum and maximum penalty amounts and an annual cap on penalties for multiple violations of the same provision.
-The following list of HIPAA fines is based on the most recent numbers released in March 2022 and are adjusted for inflation.
+The following list of HIPAA fines is based on the most recent numbers released in January 2024 and is adjusted for inflation.

 Tier 1: Lack of knowledge